 4. No Petitioning, Canvasing, or Campaigning within the Festival

-*** The festival maintains the right to expunge anyone from the festival premises for being over intoxicated, inappropriate, rude, or violating any festival rule or City Ordinance.
-Colorado Springs Police Department will be readily available for any issue that may arise.
+*** The festival maintains the right to expunge anyone from the festival premises for being over intoxicated, inappropriate, rude, or violating any festival rule or local ordinance.
+The local Police will be readily available for any issue that may arise.